fadumasaidcodes/auction/README.md

 ## Technology Stack
 ```
+- HTML, CSS and Javascript for the frontend.
-- HTML, Node.js, and Express for the backend.
+- Node.js, and Express for the backend.
 - SQL for the database.
 - APIs like LocationIQ for location information.